vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code.md

 }
 ```

 To create a descriptor set layout, we need another CreateInfo struct.
 The create-info will point into an array of `VkDescriptorSetLayoutBinding` structs.
 Each of those structs will contain information about the descriptor itself.
-In this case, we have only a single binding, which is binding 0, and its a Uniform Buffer.
+In this case, we have only a single binding, which is binding 0, and it's a Uniform Buffer.

 We now have the descriptor set layout for our descriptor created, so we need to hook it to the pipeline creation.
 When you create a pipeline, you also need to let the pipeline know what descriptors will be bound to it.